Sections of this article.

 Society has always evolved by reacting against previous norms as well as due to innovations and new ideas, but in recent centuries this has dramatically increased in pace, with change becoming the new normal.
 This can be seen in the increasing frequency of new art movements through the centuries:

-Different sub-cultures, with their distinct aesthetic preferences, after arising initially from things like different art and political movements, emerged significantly in the 20th Century, in parallel to the broadening of opportunities due to education, the increase of specialization from the industrial revolution and the improved standard of living of most of the population of the developed world.
+Different sub-cultures, with their distinct aesthetic preferences, after arising initially from things like different art and political movements, emerged in much greater numbers in the 20th Century, in parallel to the broadening of opportunities due to education, the increase of specialization from the industrial revolution and the improved standard of living of most of the population of the developed world.

 The quartz crisis further polarized watches into cheap functional items or expensive beautiful ones.

-Society continued to present an ever-increasing variety of choices, with the number of options and easy of access to them, exploding with the rise of the internet and social media.
-Sub-cultures further fragmented, became much more fluid, and merged, blending into individual uniqueness with mix-and-match styles and sample culture.
+Society continued to present an ever-increasing variety of choices, with the number of options and easy of access to them exploding with the rise of the internet and social media.
+Sub-cultures further fragmented, became much more fluid, and also merged, blending into individual uniqueness with mix-and-match styles and sample culture.

 This presented new gaps in the market, especially for interesting, quality, niche brands, who could do various aspects of their business in a different way from the more traditional approaches of the big brands.
 This paralleled a resurgence of interest in artisan craftsmanship as well as enthusiasts and brands wanting a closer level of involvement with each other.